 Tripe: hard to get, but great results

-I have experienced great results when treating difficult cases of allergic dermatitis in dogs using green tripe.
+We have seen great results from feeding green tripe for difficult cases of allergic dermatitis in dogs.
 It is unprocessed, extremely affordable and a highly nutritious meat source.
 Tripe is a white meat meaning it contains low levels of myoglobin, the protein that makes red meat red, and is commonly used for dogs with sensitive digestive tracts, or food allergies.
 The only difficulty is in sourcing green tripe, which needs to come directly from abattoirs.
 White tripe from the butcher is a decent alternative.

 Grains and gluten